johndunne2019/pands-project/README.md

 3. Column 3 contains petal length in cm
 4. Column 4 contains petal length in cm
 5. Column 5 contains the name of the species of Iris flower

+The data set is available to view in my repository - "Fishers_Iris_data_set.csv"

 **The Data set in more detail**